outsky/translate_tool/README.md

 Use "trans [command] --help" for more information about a command.
 ```

-SubCommand:

-getstring:
+## SubCommand
-	Extract Chinese characters from a file or directory and save it to a text file
+getstring: Extract Chinese characters from a file or directory and save it to a text file
 ```
 Usage:
     trans getstring [flags]